TheCreationRenato/projetoscursob7web/readme.md

-Arquivo de inicio do projeto no git
+Arquivo de inicio do projeto no git.

+modificando o README do MASTER